gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - 2 components:
   -  Ansible Controll Machine or server: Ansible SW resides here.
   -  Network or server nodes: Devices that are being automated by Ansible.
 - Ansible control machine communicates with nodes over ssh.
-Hence, devices must be enabled for ssh access.
-Other than SSH, there is no other requirement on network devices.
+- Devices must be enabled for ssh access.
+- Other than enabling SSH, there is no other requirement on network devices.

 ---